-As part of a three-year project, Lamb House will be redesigned to give our visitors more access to the house, the stories it contains and the writing it has inspired.
-This includes restoring historic panelling in the oak parlour and the King’s Room, re-displaying the collections, restoring the garden and revisiting how the stories of Henry James and EF Benson are told.
+Following the completion of a three-year project, Lamb House has been redesigned to give our visitors more access to the house, the stories it contains and the writing it has inspired.
+This has involved restoring historic panelling in the oak parlour and the King’s Room, re-displaying the collections, restoring the garden and revisiting how the stories of Henry James and EF Benson are told.

-Part of this exciting project involves the opening of previously closed rooms and spaces for visitors of Lamb House to explore and enjoy.
+This exciting project involved the opening of previously closed rooms and spaces for visitors of Lamb House to explore and enjoy.

-A new space opens up on the ground floor, the breakfast room.
-This will be accessible from the garden where refreshments will be available to purchase.
-Here visitors can enjoy teas, coffees and cakes overlooking the courtyard, with additional outdoor seating to enjoy in the finer weather.
+New spaces have been opened, including our Courtyard Tea Room, which is accessible from the garden.
+Here visitors can enjoy teas, coffees, cakes and light lunches overlooking the courtyard, with additional outdoor seating to enjoy in the finer weather.

-Back inside, the ground floor rooms (entrance hall, telephone room, oak parlour and dining room) remain areas for visitors to explore, but the eighteenth century staircase now invites you up to the first floor of Lamb House for the first time.
+Back inside, the ground floor rooms (entrance hall, telephone room, oak parlour and dining room) remain areas for visitors to explore, but the eighteenth-century staircase now invites you up to the first floor of Lamb House.

 The King's Room